elegantthemes/d5-extension-example-modules/README.md

 ### `npm run build`
 It will build all JS and CSS assets for production.

-### `npm run test`
-It will run all tests for the module.

 ### `npm run zip`
 It will zip all assets and files without the `src` folder for distribution.

-### `npm run storybook`
-It will run the storybook server

-### `npm run build-storybook`
-It will build the storybook to host it into your server.

 ## Folder Structure
 ```
 d5-extension-example-modules
-├── .storybook
-│   ├── main.js
-│   ├── preview-head.html
-│   └── preview.js
 ├── divi-4
 │   ├── modules
 │   │   └── divi-4-module-name